 "Despite the fact that I was born and raised in London, every now and again I am asked by people from my own race why I speak like a white person."

-Despite the fact that I was born and raised in London, every now and again I am asked by people from my own race why I speak like a white person.
-I am not alone in this and have spoken with other black people who have come across the same issue.
 Those who question it accuse us of losing our identity.
-They believe that 'every' black person outside of TV should speak the way they do in order to be deemed black.
+They believe that 'every' black person should speak as they do in order to be deemed black.
 In their view, we must all, every single last one of us, drop letters from our words and say things like 'fam' instead of 'family'.
-My mother has never spoken this way either and so I wonder where they think I would have adopted this way of speaking?
-From now on my response will be the same as Pyrillis's:
+My mother has never spoken this way either and so I wonder where they think I would have adopted this way of speaking.

-Indeed, in challenging my son's previous school about their 'unique' methodology which resulted in all the black boys being in a lower stream than their peers despite many of them scoring higher, on walking into the meeting the school governor said "oh here comes the ambitious one," in a negative context.
+I had a meeting with my son's previous school governors to challenge them on their 'unique' methodology which resulted in all the black boys being in a lower stream than their peers, despite many of them scoring higher.
+On walking into the meeting one of them said "oh here comes the ambitious one," in a negative context.
 To dare to think my son could possibly be smart was beyond her ingrained automatic thought patterns.
-He would automatically not be afforded the opportunity to do treble science in this stream either.
-The toxic culture made my son ill.
-And so we wrote our own story.
-I moved him mid-secondary.
-Among his string of A/A*'s in his recent GCSE's, he received all A*'s in the treble science.
+The stream he was placed in meant he would not be afforded the opportunity to do treble science and so I moved him mid-secondary.

-I have also had guys wonder why I take offense and am not flattered when on meeting me their eyes follow me up and down like a paint brush in slow motion.
-When at the same speed, the spiel which leaves their lips are along the lines of: "yeah baby you have a really nice shape."
+I have also had guys wonder why I take offense and am not flattered when on meeting me their eyes follow me up and down like a paintbrush.
+When they say things like, "yeah baby you have a really nice shape."
+Shape!
 When I am objectified, talked about like I'm a vase on a shelf and reduced to nothing more than my boobs and my behind, they become alarmed I am not falling into their arms.

-To create a better world, the answer nonetheless is simpler than we think, but increasingly difficult to achieve as the world moves faster and faster.
-We simply need to pause.
-Slow down and pause after every decision we make.
-Especially those that can impact the lives of others.
-By pausing and reflecting we can overcome our biases, make more conscious decisions, improve ourselves and help create a better world.
+The answer nonetheless is simpler than we think, but increasingly difficult to achieve as the world moves faster and faster.
+We simply need to slow down our thinking.
+Slowing down and pausing after every decision we make, especially those that can impact the lives of others.
+Slowing down can help us to overcome our biases, make more conscious decisions, improve ourselves and help create a better world.

 "Remember there are always two stories.
 The one written for you and the one you write for yourself."